vortexing/vortexing.github.io/_pages/about.md

 - Created the data management structure that supported cloud-based (primarily AWS S3) genomic data storage (including indexing and tagging of related datasets) of 1500+ research datasets and managed the associated clinical, experimental and laboratory metadata (including ontology development and harmonization across projects) across 8 collaborative projects and across 5 investigators.
 - Curate a harmonized clinical, experimental and laboratory data ontology for data from human specimens (lung, multiple types of leukemia, myelodyplastic syndrome, normal donations) as well as for datasets from 4 other species, for a range of genomic data types from single cell RNA sequencing on up to whole exome sequencing datasets.
 - Interact closely with Fred Hutch IT, Business Development, Information Security Office and Institutional Review Board to ensure that technological solutions met requirements associated with human clinical and genomic data with respect to patient consent, study approval (by IRB), de-identification, access logging and all relevant security concerns.

-### Workflow Evangelist
-I found myself becoming something of a workflow evangelist as a natural extension to my work developing the Translational Genomics Repository data management system.
-I lead the testing and custom configuration of the workflow manager [Cromwell](https://github.com/broadinstitute/cromwell), for use by investigators at the Hutch, as well as write and share my own analysis workflows using Docker and WDL workflow language.
+- Lead the testing and custom configuration of the workflow manager [Cromwell](https://github.com/broadinstitute/cromwell), for use by investigators at the Hutch, as well as write and share my own analysis workflows using Docker and WDL workflow language.
 You can read more about this work on my [Current Projects](/projects/) page.

 ###  SciWiki